 Once you arrive, there will be no shortage of people offering you their services.
 I found it has been cheaper and more reliable to organise day-to-day activities upon arrival.
 Pre-organised tours are often overpriced and won't allow you the flexibility you need with teenagers.
 In Siem Reap for example, you can just hire a bike for 3 days and explore Angkor Wat on your own.
 Maps are plentiful everywhere, or your guide book will provide the factoids and maps you'd get from the average, run-of-the-mill guide.
 I have done both self-guided and guided, and my solo bike trip was more enjoyable and I saw more than most tours would allow.
 In Shihanoukville, all you need is a beach house. :) I say, go and try to organise it yourself and if you don't like it, it will not be difficult to then get a tour, guide or day trip organised.
 Tourism is their major drawcard, so it will be easy whichever way you decide.
 It's a beautiful place, you'll love it.
 Safe travels! :) over 1 year ago

 I recommend Yunnan province.
 It is one of the most beautiful in China and I have done treks in the northern and southern parts.
 My favourite is in Xishuangbanna.
 You can trek close to the border of Myanmar, and stay with local tea growers and experience their lifestyle.
 The food in town (Jinghong) was a delicious fusion of Burmese, Thai and Chinese -- so chilly!
 I used chinatrekking.com to plan most of my trips around China.
-Safe travels! :) about 1 year ago
+Safe travels! :) over 1 year ago